bids-standard/bids-website/_posts/2019-12-31-meet-the-bids-steering-group.md

 *Why did you choose to run for election to the steering group?*

 Besides developing MEG/EEG methods and tools, I am involved in the research infrastructure and in the data management of our institute at large, which covers many different experimental research questions with different scanners and and experimental set-ups.
-It is obvious that brain data from imaging methods and electrophysiology needs to be properly managed, but I also find it important that details of cognitive experiments - which often involve multiple behavioural modalities - can be properly documented and shared.
+It is obvious that brain data from imaging methods and electrophysiology needs to be properly managed, but I also find it important that details of cognitive experiments - which often involve multiple behavioral modalities - can be properly documented and shared.
-Structural and resting state data are important and interesting, but documenting and sharing data acquired in relation to cognition and behaviour raises the complexity even further.
+Structural and resting state data are important and interesting, but documenting and sharing data acquired in relation to cognition and behavior raises the complexity even further.

 *What does success look like for BIDS, in your opinion?*